jasonumiker/kubernetes-training/README.md

   name: probe-test-app
 spec:
   ports:
-  - name: 8080-tcp #We want to take traffic in on 8080
+  - name: 8000-tcp #We want to take traffic in on 8000
-    port: 8080
+    port: 8000
     protocol: TCP
-    targetPort: 8080 #And our target Pod(s) are listening on 8080 too
+    targetPort: 8080 #And our target Pod(s) are listening on 8080
   selector:
     app.kubernetes.io/name: probe-test-app #And our target Pods have this label
   type: LoadBalancer #More about the various types below